 Elephant, Rhino, & Hippo Hide Leather

 Ostrich leather has one of the finest textures of these rugged leathers.
 And, since ostrich are farmed nearly worldwide, you shouldn’t have to worry about them being poached for their hide.
-The skin has a goose-bump texture from the feathers, which makes it durable and flexible, yet soft, supple, and comfortable.
-Its leather does not crack even under extreme weather conditions, so it is very long-lasting.
+The skin has a goose-bump texture from the feathers, which makes it durable and flexible yet soft, supple, and comfortable.
+Its leather does not crack even under extreme weather conditions, so it is long-lasting.

 American Alligator & Caiman Crocodile Leather

 The American alligator is also widely farmed in the Southeastern USA, where many restaurants serve deep-fried gator morsels with French fries or rice.
 Alligator or ‘gator skin is a classic skin for making slippers and shoes.
 Although it is very rugged and durable, it is very soft and pliable.
-And, because it contains fewer bones, it is quite easy to work with and fold, form, cut and stitch.
+And, because it contains fewer bones, it is quite easy to work with and fold, form, cut, and stitch.

-Snakeskins: Rattlesnakes, Pythons, Sea Snakes or Eel Leather
+Snakeskins: Rattlesnakes, Pythons, Sea Snakes, or Eel Leather

 Native American & African Tribal Techniques

 Native Americans and some African tribes developed innovative techniques for turning animal hides into shoes and clothing.
-They soaked the skins in water mixed with hemlock, oak bark and ashes from their campfires for a few weeks.
-This removed the animal hair and any leftover flesh.
+They soaked the skins in water mixed with hemlock, oak bark, and ashes from their campfires for a few weeks.
+This process removed the animal hair and any leftover flesh.
 They then worked the hides by hand to make them soft and pliable.
 Smoking and salting skins were also popular for tanning.